skymandr/canStream/README.md

 ## License:

-The source is released under the *GNU General Public License version 3* (GPLv3), except `sounddemo.c` which is public domain.
+The source code of this project is released under the *GNU General Public License version 3* (GPLv3), except `sounddemo.c` which is public domain.
 See `LICENSE` for deails on GPLv3!

 `CANon.pcm` is derivative of